Skip to Content

 Home > Patients & Visitors > Health Library > Coronary Artery Bypass Surgery: When You Arrive at the Hospital

-You will typically check into the hospital the evening before or
+You will likely need to check into the hospital the night before or

-Before your surgery, you will probably meet some of the members of
+Before your surgery, you will meet some of the members of

-might have to medicines, and prescribe a sedative to make you feel more
+might have to medicines.
+You'll get a sedative to make you feel more

-Until your operating room is ready, you will remain in the
+Until your operating room is ready, you will stay in the

 preoperative, or pre-op, room.
 Your family and friends will probably be asked